Pensions

 Consider combining them

-Once you’ve found your old pension plans, you could consider bringing them together.
-Having one place for your pension money could give you a clearer picture of your future.
+Once you know where your small pots are, you could consider bringing them together into a single pension plan through something called a pension transfer.
+Having one place for your pension savings could give you a clearer picture of your future.
 It could also make it a lot easier to manage and keep track of your money and could cut down on the amount you’re paying in charges.

 Think about withdrawing it

-What can I do to stop it happening again?
+What can I do to stop small pots becoming a problem for me?

-So put some time aside to get to know your pension plan better.
+So put some time aside to get to know your pension plans better.
 Add ‘update personal details’ to your to-do list, regularly check on your pension investments and get a better understanding of all the benefits your pension plan has to offer.
-The more you see your pension plan as a key part of your overall finances, just like your bank or other savings accounts, the more in touch with it you’ll be.
+The more you see your pension plan as a key part of your overall finances, just like your bank accounts or savings accounts, the more in touch with it you could be.

 If you have a Standard Life pension, we’ve made it easy to get familiar with your plan.
 Simply log in online or through your app.
 We also have lots of useful, educational guides on our website to help you brush up on your pension knowledge.

-A pension is an investment, the value can go down as well as up and you could get back less than you paid in.
+A pension is an investment.
+Its value can go down as well as up and could be worth less than was paid in.